acelaya/doctrine-enum-type/README.md

 }
 ```

-If you want something more specific, like a MySQL enum, just extend `PhpEnumType` and overwrite the `getSQLDeclaration()` method with something like this.
+If you want something more specific, like a MySQL enum, you have two options, depending on which one of the two previous approach you decided to use.

+#### While using PhpEnumType

+Just extend `PhpEnumType` and overwrite the `getSQLDeclaration()` method with something like this

 ```php
 namespace App\Type;